-If you ask 10 college students who plan to work as police officers what they were studying, chances are that half of them will tell you criminology and the other half will say criminal justice.
+If you ask 10 college students who plan to work as police officers what they are studying, chances are that half of them will tell you criminology and the other half will say criminal justice.

 Criminology is the study of crime and its causes, costs, and consequences.
-Criminal justice is the system in which crimes and criminals are detected, detained, tried and punished.
+Criminal justice is the system in which crimes and criminals are detected, detained, tried, and punished.
 People who study criminal justice actually learn about all the different components and inner workings of the system.

-Police patrol communities to help prevent crimes, to investigate incidences of crime, and to arrest people suspected of committing crimes.
+Police patrol communities to help prevent crimes, to investigate incidences of crime and to arrest people suspected of committing crimes.
 Criminals enter the court system after they've been arrested.

 He is then either released or is found to have committed the alleged crime.
 If he's found guilty, the suspect receives a sentence or punishment based on criteria set by the judge and by statute.
 The defendant is turned over to the corrections system after sentencing.

-The history of crime and punishment
+The History of Crime and Punishment

-Concepts such as restitution and execution are carried over from ancient times, although other ancient punishments such as mutilation, flogging and branding have largely been done away with in industrialized countries as our sensibilities and understanding of crime have changed.
+Concepts such as restitution and execution are carried over from ancient times.
+However, other ancient punishments such as mutilation, flogging, and branding have largely been done away with in industrialized countries as our sensibilities and understanding of crime have changed.

 Incarceration and the prison system only became widely used in the 1800s.
 When society deemed it necessary to separate a criminal from the population before that time, he was usually exiled and often threatened with death if he returned home.